 2. Samurai irezumi done by Horimatsu

-Irezumi – a Japanese term which means the insertion of ink in the skin.
-It is traditional Japanese method of tattooing.
+Irezumi – a Japanese term that means the insertion of ink in the skin.
+It is a traditional Japanese method of tattooing.

 3. Thigh samurai tattoo with sun and Fuji mountain